A Crossbill’s Guide to Conifers of the Eastern Forest

 Range and habitat: Pitch pines grow where other plants won’t, in acidic or sandy soil from southeastern Maine through the Appalachians with patches along the northeastern coast and the St. Lawrence river valley.
 It’s the predominant tree in the pine barrens of New Jersey and Long Island.

-Tasting and Timing Notes: Hard-coned pine eaters like eastern Type 10 and type 2 red crossbills will eat pitch pine when available, especially in spring and summer.
-Additionally, red crossbills will occasionally irrupt into pitch pine barrens along coastal Massachusetts, NY and NJ in the absence of food elsewhere; eastern Type 10 will occasionally nest at these locations in spring.
+Tasting and Timing Notes: Hard-coned pine eaters like Type 12 and type 2 red crossbills will eat pitch pine when available, especially in spring and summer.
+Additionally, red crossbills will occasionally irrupt into pitch pine barrens along coastal Massachusetts, NY and NJ in the absence of food elsewhere; Type 12 will occasionally nest at these locations in spring.

 Scotch (or “Scotts”) Pine (Pinus sylvestris)